 “…I could not have helped my client and her family keep their home without you.
 I am so glad we have wonderful agencies like yours around…” – Christi Crockett, Charleston County DSS

-ShelterNet receives referrals for financial assistance from social service and mental health agencies, programs for the aging, as well as from hospitals, schools, churches, and other nonprofit organizations who work with low-income families and individuals in need.
+ShelterNet receives referrals for financial assistance from social service and mental health agencies, programs for the aging, as well as from hospitals, schools, churches, nonprofit organizations, and other resources who work with low-income families and individuals in need.

 ShelterNet staff works directly with local agencies to provide emergency financial assistance to families and individuals with incomes at or below 50% of the area median income (AMI) who have temporarily fallen behind on their bills, or are homeless and need help moving into an apartment.